-- Accredited by the North Central Association of Colleges and Secondary Schools. - Approved by the Michigan State Department of Public Instruction and Incorporated by the Michigan Corporation and Securities Commission. - Approved by the U.S. Department of Justice, Immigration, and Naturalization Service for the training of foreign students. - Approved by the Michigan Department of Education for receipt of veterans benefits.
+- Accredited by the North Central Association of Colleges and Schools. - Approved by the Board of Education of the State of Michigan and Incorporated by the Michigan Corporation and Securities Commission. - Approved by the U.S. Department of Justice, Immigration, and Naturalization Service for the training of foreign students. - Approved by the Michigan Department of Education for receipt of veterans benefits.